rontarrant/gtkDcoding/docs/_posts/2019-05-24-0038-file-save-dialog.md

 ---
-title: 0038 – File Dialog III - Save a File
+title: 0038 – Dialogs Part IV - Saving a File
 layout: post
 description: How to save a single filename using a GTK FileChooserDialog - a D-language tutorial.
 author: Ron Tarrant

 ---

-## 0038 – File Dialog III - Save a File
+## 0038 – Dialogs Part IV - Saving a File

 ### Introduction